The world of wine has a long history of influential women.

-In 1990, Robinson became the wine correspondent for the Financial Times and, in 1994, was given the task of editing the first edition of the Oxford Companion to Wine.
+In 1990, Robinson became the wine correspondent for the Financial Times.
+By 1994, she was editing the first edition of the Oxford Companion to Wine.
 While managing a team of contributors that ballooned up to 167 by the time the 3rd edition came out in 2006, Robinson personally wrote more than a third of the almost 4000 entries.
 It has been described by The Washington Post as “the greatest wine book ever published.”
 In 2015, a 4th edition was released.

 I’ve had my geeky proclivities since I was child, reading for fun things like the Encyclopedia Britannica in my free time.
 I loved getting lost in what I called “red text journeys” where I started reading an entry, following one of the capitalized red text words to a subsequent entry and so forth till I hit a dead-end.
 Then I would pick another entry and start again.

 It was at Barnes and Noble when I first laid eyes on the beauty that was the Oxford Companion to Wine.
 The new pages smelled divine and my eyes lit up as I saw all the different entries (and RED TEXT WORDS!)
 Here was my new Brittanica!
 Of course, I flipped straight to the Riesling entry which covered 3 pages.

 Bringing it home, I starting following the red text words from Riesling to German History to Wild Vine to Phylloxera to Bordeaux and on along an endless ride that touched nearly every corner of the world of wine.
 The history entries and wine regions particularly enticed me as I saw a web connecting my fascination with history and geography to this continuing story about wine.
 It was a story that I wanted to put more in context which led me to Jancis Robinson’s Wine Course.